Tennis-Resilient Halep has unfinished business in Paris

-PARIS, June 8 'Not finished', Simona Halep quipped when asked to reflect on her French Open campaign after handling Czech Karolina Pliskova's power to reach her second final at Roland Garros.
+PARIS, June 8 (Reuters) - 'Not finished', Simona Halep quipped when asked to reflect on her French Open campaign after handling Czech Karolina Pliskova's power to reach her second final at Roland Garros.

 She is never finished.